joshterrill/hushnote/README.md

-# hushnote
+# Hushnote

 A small application written in Node/Express on the server and vanilla javascript on the client.
-It allows you to send encrypted one-time-use messages to someone via unique URL's that are generated on the server - once someone views the note, the note is destroyed.
+It allows you to send *client-side encrypted* one-time-use messages to someone via unique URL's that are generated on the server - once someone views the note, it is decrypted on the *client*, then destroyed.

 There is also a public API that you can use if you would like to integrate it into your own applications.